ricky-davis/AstroLauncher/README.md

 ## Overview

 This tool is perfect for you if you are hosting your own dedicated server for Astroneer.
-It has many features to make hosting a lot easier like automatic restarts, advanced logging and a webinterface.
+It has many features to make hosting a lot easier like automatic restarts, advanced logging, and a webinterface.

 ## What does it do?